yusufaliozkan/copyright_statements/Readme.md

 Link to the application: https://copyright-statements.streamlitapp.com/

 This application allows users to list set copyright statements of different publishers that need to accompany self-archiving in institutional or subject repositories.
 Users can copy the relevant statement to their clipboard.

+Publisher copyright statements were manually compiled and listed into the dataset.